AcecomFCUNI/rhoades-backend/readme.md

      Se ha generado su contraseña correctamente y ha sido enviada a su correo
      ```

-4. Enroll user in a list: `/user/enroll/:code?documentType=`, it has a post method which will enroll a user into a list, if he is able to postulate.
+4. Enroll user in a list: `/user/enroll/:code?condition=&documentType=`, it has a post method which will enroll a user into a list, if he is able to postulate.

    - The body of the request must be as follows:

      ```json
      {
-       "id": "xiaphgU3T9Atd1OlrCfm (id list)",
+       "id": "xiaphgU3T9Atd1OlrCfm (id list)"
-       "type": "student or teacher"
      }
      ```